-- 1. Every day, 9 out of 10 of us breathe air that is unsafe and 20,000 people will die because of it.
-Nearly 2,000 children below the age of five will die from dirty water and poor hygiene.
-Women and girls continue to be disproportionately affected, whether it be from cooking with dirty fuel or walking further to find safe water.
-Countless millions suffer health problems because every year we dump up to 13 million tonnes of plastic in our oceans and 50 million tonnes of electronic waste on our land. - 2.
-We cannot even measure the human impact of allowing thousands of chemicals to be used in everyday objects without proper testing, labelling or tracking.
-We believe that it is both inexcusable and preventable.
-Far too many communities either lack information about the chemicals and hazardous substances they use or are exposed to, or the capacity to manage them safely. - 3.
-However, we also believe that the knowledge and technological solutions to reduce pollution already exist, though many stakeholders have yet to explore and implement the many opportunities available.
+- 1. Every day, 9 out of 10 people breathe air that is unsafe and 20,000 will die as a result, while nearly 2,000 children below the age of five will die from diseases caused by dirty water and poor hygiene.
+Women and girls continue to be disproportionately affected by such conditions, whether from cooking using dirty fuel or walking farther to find safe water.
+Countless millions of people suffer health problems because every year we dump up to 13 million tonnes of plastic in our oceans and 50 million tonnes of electronic waste on our land. - 2.
+We cannot even measure the human impact of allowing thousands of chemicals to be used in everyday objects without proper testing, labelling or tracking, which we believe is both inexcusable and preventable.
+Far too many communities lack information about the chemicals and hazardous substances they use or are exposed to and/or the capacity to manage them safely. - 3.
+However, we also believe that the knowledge and technological solutions for reducing pollution already exist, although many stakeholders have yet to explore and implement the many opportunities that are available.
 We are encouraged by the numerous success stories of countries, cities and businesses addressing air, soil, freshwater and marine pollution issues.
 Recent examples include the adoption of the Kigali Amendment to the Montreal Protocol and the entry into force of the Minamata Convention on Mercury. - 4.
 As countries strive to deliver the 2030 Agenda for Sustainable Development and the Paris Agreement, we acknowledge the links between pollution, climate change, biodiversity loss and ecosystem degradation.
 Tackling pollution will contribute to national sustainable development by fighting poverty, improving health, creating decent jobs, improving life below water and on land, and reducing global warming. - 5.
 We are concerned by the legacy of damage and pollution that armed conflict causes to the environment, often delaying recovery and threatening the health of people and ecosystems. - 6.
-We are also concerned that unsustainable land management creates phenomena such as sand and dust storms, wildfires, and others which pose a great challenge to sustainable development. - 7.
-We are convinced that determination, collaboration, knowledge generation and sharing, innovation and clean technology are transforming these challenges into opportunities to tackle pollution, but that we can do more. - 8.
-Therefore, we are determined to scale up actions that prevent, mitigate and manage the pollution of air, land and soil, freshwater and oceans. - a.
-We will encourage the development, collation and use of reliable scientific data.
-This will include providing better multidisciplinary indicators; improving capacity for efficient gathering, verification and monitoring of data; and increasing transparency by making it easier to access such information more widely. - b.
-We will promote evidence-based decision making in the public and private sectors, effective standard setting by all stakeholders and greater participation by individuals from all walks of life. - c.
-We will target all forms of pollutants through environmental agreements and tailored action. - d.
-We will accelerate the implementation of existing multilateral agreements, conventions and regulations to prevent, control and reduce pollution.
-Where the science is clear that such policies and actions should exist, but do not, we will develop them.
-Where the impact is not yet clear, we will increase research.
+We are also concerned that unsustainable land management creates phenomena, such as sand and dust storms, and wildfires, which pose a great challenge to sustainable development. - 7.
+We are convinced that determination, collaboration, knowledge generation and sharing, innovation and clean technology are transforming such challenges into opportunities for tackling pollution, but that we can do more. - 8.
+Therefore, we are determined to scale up actions that prevent, mitigate and manage the pollution of air, land and soil, freshwater and oceans: - (a) We will encourage the development, collation and use of reliable scientific data by providing better multidisciplinary indicators; improving capacity for efficient gathering, verification and monitoring of data; and increasing transparency by making it easier to access such information more widely; - (b) We will promote evidence-based decision-making in the public and private sectors, effective standard-setting by all stakeholders and greater participation by individuals from all walks of life:

-As issued on 2 November 2017.
+1 Final draft as at 2 November 2017.